CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

 Looping in Blitz
 ^^^^^^^^^^^^^^^^

-In Blitz, a loop is a sequence of actions that is repeated until a certain condition is reached.
+In Blitz, a loop is a sequence of actions that is iterated until a certain terminating condition is reached.
 Looping allows the development of more dynamic testcases.

 Lets take a look at a basic examples of looping before diving deeper into looping in Blitz.